PricelessToolkit/ESPBell-LITE/README.md

 ____________

 ## PCB Assembly
-This project is open-source, allowing you to assemble ESPBell-MAX on your own.
+This project is open-source, allowing you to assemble ESPBell-LITE on your own.
 To simplify this process, I've provided an "Interactive HTML Boom File" located in the PCB folder.
 This interactive file helps you identify where to solder each component and polarity, reducing the chances of errors to a minimum.
 But if you don't feel confident in assembling it yourself, you can always opt to purchase a pre-assembled board from my [Shop](https://www.pricelesstoolkit.com)

 ____________